pratik28/GridDb-R/Markdown-Statistical analysis of GridDB data using R.md

 ![alttext](images/rows-inserted.png "imagetooltip")

- We can populate more containers like this.
+ We can populate more containers like this, and then query the data via SELECT statements.

-*QUERY data via SELECT - first check with a simple query* We will try to assess some economic parameters of the countries in the World.
-So, some of the data which contains health/medical will not be used, but we keep it for future use.
+*QUERY data via SELECT - first check with a simple query*

+We will try to assess some economic parameters of the countries in the World.
+So, some of the data which contains health/medical statistics will not be used, but we keep it for future use.
 Also, we will be using comparatively recent data from after 2010, and leave the data from 1960-2009.
 Another reason for leaving the historical data is that some older statistics/numbers for many countries are missing.

-**(i)**  Now, let us check the countries with the highest per capita income, the indicatorcode for which is **NY.GNP.PCAP.CD**
+**(i)**  Now, let us check the countries with the highest per capita income, the indicator code for which is **NY.GNP.PCAP.CD**

-    mysqlquery1 = "SELECT countryname, countrycode,  score2015 FROM GlobalHealthNutrition where indicatorcode=\\'NY.GNP.PCAP.CD\\'   LIMIT 10 "
+    *mysqlquery1 = "SELECT countryname, countrycode,  score2015 FROM GlobalHealthNutrition where indicatorcode=\\'NY.GNP.PCAP.CD\\'   LIMIT 10 " *

 We use a single "\\" to escape the single quote in the above statement.
-To retrieve data from a container, the URL must be suffixed with "/sql" , so our
+To retrieve data from a container, the request URL must be suffixed with "/sql" , so our

     myqueryurl = baseurl + '/sql'
     #Construct the request body,  remember we're using the web API and cannot use inbuilt R functions like dbGetQuery()/dbInsertTable(),  hence we construct the request as below.